NGIOproject/nextgenio-docs/user_guide/file_systems.rst

 FSDAX
 -----

-There are several file systems that allow for direct access of application to the NVM, such as ext4, ext3, XFS, and ramfs.
+There are several file systems that enable direct to the NVM for applications, such as ext4, ext3, XFS, and ramfs.
 On NextgenIO the file system used for FSDAX is ext4.

 Once the file system is mounted on the NVM App
-Direct partition (i.e. the namespace in the NVM reserved for direct access), applications can access the memory with the use of the memory mapping function ( mmap( ) ) provided by the PMDK.
+Direct partition (i.e. the namespace in the NVM reserved for direct access), applications can access the memory with the use of the memory mapping function provided by the PMDK ( mmap( ) ).

-The burst-buffers EchoFS and GekkoFS make use of file system enabled DAX.
-In the case of EchoFS Device DAX is possible on the side of the system itself, but currently not possible as the FS relies on FUSE to access memory.
+EchoFS and GekkoFS make use of file system-enabled DAX.
-DevDAX implementation for GekkoFS may also be developed in the future.
+Device DAX is technically possible for EchoFS, but this feature is currently not enabled as the FS relies on FUSE to access memory.
+DevDAX for GekkoFS may also be implemented in the future.

 DevDAX
 ------